What’s the key to FMLA compliance at any organization? Consistent and equitable administration of the law, backed by clear and accurate documentation.

 This is a great tool to stay in touch with employees and recognize potential problems before they become contentious!

-Developing a good compliance strategy is just the first step!
+Developing a good compliance strategy is just the first step to meeting FMLA requirements!
 Don’t forget to regularly review and test your measures to ensure their effectiveness.
 One key tool is operational reporting, which helps you ensure that employees are following your standardized processes.

 For example, summary case reports allow you to quickly review pending,